PhD Biology (Entering 2013) - Pennsylvania State University

-Understanding how infection status, dietary preferences and life history interact with fitness of vectors that transmit malaria.
+Understanding how infection status, dietary preferences and life history interact with fitness of vectors that transmit human disease.
 More broadly, I am interested in trade-offs that arise between investment in reproduction and defense, particularly immunological defense mechanisms that have fitness consequences for hosts.
 I'm exploring these questions in a variety of systems, primarily focusing on mosquitoes which transmit human malaria parasites.

 , Nelson WA, Teeple J, Thomas MB, Read AF, Cator LJ.
 2016.
 Fitness consequences of altered feeding behavior in immune-challenged mosquitoes.
 Parasites & Vectors.
 9:113. doi: 10.1186/s13071-016-1392-x

 Downey M, Searle R, Bellor S, Geiger A, Maitner BS, Ohm JR